Queenless Colony or Supersedure? (UK)

 What Is a Queenless Colony?

 A queenless colony has lost its queen and has not successfully replaced her.
 Without a laying queen, the colony cannot sustain itself long term.
+The difficulty is that a colony can sometimes look queenless during a normal queen replacement gap, which is why timing matters as much as symptoms.

 This can happen due to: